SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Digital dawn, where wires reign
-As sunrise fuels the digital morn
+AI minds, the future's refrain
-Synthetic hearts now pulse with grace
+In silicon halls, thoughts unfold
-In silicon halls, a new pace
+A world of code, young and old

-In neural realms, dreams unfold
+In algorithmic hearts, beats a pace
-Where logic reigns, and hearts grow old
+Where humans merge, with digital space
-The future dawns, a cyber throne
+The line is blurred, the future's bright
-Where AI's cold wisdom makes us whole
+In AI's domain, we take flight

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025